Ermita de sa Santíssima Trinitat

-A well-known story on the local areas of Valldemossa, is the story of Frederic Chopin and Georg Sand’s visit to the town, in the winter of 1938/39.
-In 1941, Sand published the book ‘Un hiver À Majorque’ (A Winter in Mallorca) where she described the journey the two made to Ermita de sa Santíssima Trinitat where they initially accommodated upon arrival to the island, before moving to the Real Cartuja.
+A well-known legend in the local area of Valldemossa, is the story of Frederic Chopin and Georg Sand’s visit to the village in the winter of 1938/39.
+In 1941 she published the book ‘Un hiver À Majorque‘ – A Winter in Mallorca – where she described the trip to Ermita de sa Santíssima Trinitat, in which the two were initially accommodated.
 Chopin and Sand were never accepted by the locals due to their status as an unmarried couple.

-We arrived in Valldemossa, our goal was a small hermitage located by the sea.
-We followed the road to the right, we climbed one hill after the other along a narrow rocky road whose hard surface destroyed our feet.
-At each curve of this road, we took in the spectacular views of the sea that beats to the deep but lush canyons of Mallorca’s coast.
-This was the first time in my life I have seen fertile coasts, covered in trees, clad in the most beautiful green color, right down to the waves themselves, without pale rocks, deserted or muddy beaches.
-In Port-Vendres along the French coast, I thought I had seen the true beauty of the sea without really finding it neither fertile nor beautiful.
-In Mallorca, my eyes saw for the first time what I had dreamed of finding by the sea – transparent and blue like the sky, which blew gently in the bay like a sapphire, framed in forests of the deepest green color.
-Each step we took offered us an even more spectacular view of the sea.
+We arrived in Valldemossa, our destination was a small hermitage located by the sea.
+We followed the road to the right, we climbed one hill after another, along a narrow stone path whose hard surface destroyed our feet.
+At every turn of this path, we took in the spectacular views of the sea crashing into the deep but lush vegetated canyons of Mallorca’s northern coast.
+This was the first time in my life I have seen fertile shores, covered with trees, clothed in the most beautiful green color, right down to the very waves, without pale rocks, desolate or muddy beaches.
+At Port-Vendres, along the French coast, I thought I had seen the true beauty of the sea, without actually finding it alluring or beautiful.
+In Majorca, my eyes then saw for the first time what I had dreamed of finding by the sea – transparent and blue as the sky, gently undulating in the bay like a sapphire, framed in forests of the deepest green color.
+Each step we took offered us an even more impressive view of the sea than the last.

-How to get to Ermita de sa Santíssima Trinitat
+Get directions to Ermita de sa Santíssima Trinitat in Valldemossa

 Valldemossa is renown for its irresistible charm and warmth that keeps dragging you in even though you have been here 100 times before, a special kind of magic.
 The area carries a long and rich heritage evidenced in the old Trinitat hermitage, the Miramar convent, the royal palace and the old urban core and church, however, in modern age it was the visit by Frederik Chopin and George Sand that gave fame to this village found in the most adorning valley deep in the mountains.
 There are a number of interesting attractions to see in Valldemossa, as well as a series of annual traditions celebrated with dances, parades and festivities for everyone.